StoneyJackson/slogger/README.md

-# SLogger: Slogs so you don't have to
+# SLogger

+A PHP Logger

 ## Features